How Can We Help?

 The Fall Popcorn Sale is Important!

 There are plenty of good reasons for your Scouts to take part in the annual popcorn sale.
-Scouts can earn money for camp and activities throughout the year and they learn valuable skills like teamwork, goal setting, time management, and salesmanship – just to name a few.
-Scouts gain confidence and a sense of accomplishment, the popcorn sale is not about selling popcorn, it’s about promoting Scouting!
-Best of all, there is NO upfront cost to your Unit to participate!
+Scouts can earn money for camp, activities throughout the year, and they learn valuable skills like teamwork, goal setting, time management, and salesmanship – just to name a few.
+Scouts gain confidence and a sense of accomplishment – the popcorn sale is not about selling popcorn, it’s about promoting awesome programs for youth through Scouting!
+Best of all, there is NO upfront cost to your unit to participate!
 Units that take part in the Take Order and Online Direct popcorn sales will have a zero-risk fundraiser.

 Selling popcorn also helps your Council raise money for improving summer camps, offering more extensive training for our volunteer leaders, and keeping program and activity costs down.
-The popcorn sale benefits the Scouting community in our Council as a whole, as well as individual units and Scouts, bringing in nearly half a million dollars to packs and troops in Grand Canyon Council annually!
+The popcorn sale benefits the Scouting community in our Council as a whole, as well as individual units and Scouts, bringing in over half a million dollars to Scouting in Grand Canyon Council annually!

 Some Selling Stats: